Natural skincare products for sensitive skin made in Canada

 Step 1: Gentle Cleanser

-Look for a cleanser that's fragrance-free, sulfate-free, and non-foaming.
+Look for a cleanser that is fragrance-free, sulfate-free, and non-foaming.
 Foaming cleansers are almost always too harsh.
 Your cleanser should have a creamy texture and rinse cleanly.
-If it leaves your skin feeling tight, it's too harsh.
+If it leaves your skin feeling tight, it is too harsh.
 Excellent options include milk cleansers, oil cleansers (yes, oil), and gentle cream cleansers.
 Use lukewarm water, never hot.

 Your moisturizer should contain ceramides, niacinamide, or hyaluronic acid.
 Fewer ingredients are better.
-Look for products with 5-10 core ingredients rather than 30+.
-If your skin is very dry, use a moisturiser with tallow, squalane, or a rich oil blend.
+Look for products with 5 to 10 core ingredients rather than 30 or more.
+If your skin is very dry, use a moisturizer with tallow, squalane, or a rich oil blend.
 Apply to damp skin to trap moisture.

 Step 3: Mineral Sunscreen